 Receiving updates

-s will also come in to your agent's on-agent
+%facts will also come in to your agent's on-agent arm in a sign, just like

 [%fact =cage]